mobxjs/mobx/docs/intro/overview.md

 ## 3. Modify the State

-The third relevant thing to do is modifying the state.
+The third thing to do is to modify the state.
-That is what your app is about after all.
+That is what your app is all about after all.
-Unlike many other frameworks, MobX doesn't dictate you how to do this.
+Unlike many other frameworks, MobX doesn't dictate how you do this.
 There are best practices, but the key thing to remember is:
-***MobX helps you to do things in a simple straightforward way***.
+***MobX helps you do things in a simple straightforward way***.

 The following code will alter your data every second, and the UI will update automatically when needed.
-No explicit relations are defined in either in the controller functions that _change_ the state or in the views that should _update_.
+No explicit relations are defined in either the controller functions that _change_ the state or in the views that should _update_.
 Decorating your _state_ and _views_ with `observable` is enough for MobX to detect all relationships.
 Here are two examples of changing the state: